atikhashmee/wedevs/README.md

 run this query  for creating testing admin. so that you can set up your admin panel.

-now go to Project root directory and open the Gitbash or your favourit Command Line to run the project
+now go to Project root directory and open the Gitbash or your favorite Command Line to run the project

 `php -s localhost:8000`